 In 2007, Smith was awarded the Work Exchange Fellowship position at the Mary Anderson Center for the Arts in Floyds Knobs, Ind.
 In this 400-acre nature sanctuary, Smith began his Dailyclimb project, through which he has climbed a tree every day since April 5, 2007.

-Cicadas, who must climb trees to exist, have directly influenced Smith’s Exuvia series, which include the four sculptures in Dublin’s Coffman Park.
+Cicadas, who must climb trees to exist, have directly influenced Smith’s Exuvia series, which include the three sculptures in Dublin’s Coffman Park.
 Cicadas molt their exoskeletons, leaving their shells in the trees, something that Smith, a LaGrange, Ky. artist, explores as a physical manifestation of his artistry.

 Smith is wrapped in cellophane and packing tape to create a cast, which is covered in fiberglass cloth and resin to form his own exoskeleton, purposely creating shells (Exuvia) that play with reality.